BENNY695/Project_March_sql_m01/README.md

     cogs FLOAT,
     total_sale FLOAT
 );
+'''

 ### 2. DATA EXPLORATION & CLEANING

-Record Count: Calculate the total number of records in the dataset.
+- **Record Count**: Calculate the total number of records in the dataset.
-Customer Count: Determine the number of unique customers represented.
+- **Customer Count**: Determine the number of unique customers represented.
-Category Count: List all distinct product categories included in the data.
+- **Category Count**: List all distinct product categories included in the data.
-Null Value Check: Identify any null or missing values and remove incomplete records.
+- **Null Value Check**: Identify any null or missing values and remove incomplete records.

+'''sql
 SELECT COUNT(*) FROM retail_sales;
 SELECT COUNT(DISTINCT customer_id) FROM retail_sales;
 SELECT DISTINCT category FROM retail_sales;

 SELECT * FROM retail_sales
 WHERE